Caution Updated:

 Naturalizing areas in Munro Park

-As part of the upgrades, Munro Park will include naturalized areas.
+As part of the upgrades, Munro Park is including naturalized areas.
 Naturalization means turning parts of the park into more natural spaces.

 At Munro Park, naturalization is part of Urban Rewilding - a move from manicured lawns to supporting vibrant native ecosystems.
 This includes endangered prairie Rough Fescue grasslands, pollinator gardens, and native tree groves that bring more wildlife, cleaner air, and stronger connections to nature.